 Law Day is held on May 1st every year to celebrate the role of law in our society and to cultivate a deeper understanding for the legal profession.
 Law Day was established in 1958 by President Eisenhower and is centered on a different theme each year to spotlight important aspects of the law.

 The Law Day theme for 2018 will be available in November.
 Check back later!

 Law Day Podcast Contest

-In celebration of Law Day, the Idaho Law Foundation is sponsoring a podcast contest to encourage students in grades 9 to 12 to explore the 2017 Law Day theme by creating a podcast that answers the question below.
+In celebration of Law Day, the Idaho Law Foundation sponsors a podcast contest to encourage students in grades 9 to 12 to explore the Law Day theme by creating a podcast episode.

 The top 3 finishers will be awarded cash prizes.
 Podcast submissions must meet the following parameters:

 - The audio podcast is between 4 and 7 minutes in length

 - The podcast can be created individually or in groups of 2 to 3

 - The podcast is submitted as an MP3 file

 - The podcast is based on a guiding question that will be available in November